neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 `MESA_DISK_CACHE_SINGLE_FILE=0 __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1`

-### Dauntless

-This game has quite a lot of issues with Wine and Proton.

-#### If you randomly crash, it might be because of stack smashing due to a race condition.

-I have managed to reduce the frequency of crashes by limiting how many resources the game can use.

-`env DXVK_CONFIG="dxvk.numCompilerThreads=1" WINE_CPU_TOPOLOGY="4:0,2,4,6" %command%`

-#### If there is too much lag from the above fix.

-You might want to redefine the CPU topology, i.e. `WINE_CPU_TOPOLOGY="8:0,1,2,3,4,5,6,7"`

-#### If you get a "Game Security Integrity Violation" error from EAC.

-Set the SteamDeck environment variable:

-`env SteamDeck=1 %command%`

-#### If you get a "Hash Catalog Not found" error from EAC.

-Copy `EasyAntiCheat` from the game's install directory to the `Archon/Binaries/Win64` sub-directory.

-#### If you get what seems to be a [test card](https://en.wikipedia.org/wiki/Test_card) instead of the opening video

-Try using Proton Experimental or a different version of Proton.

 ### Horizon Zero Dawn: Remastered

 If you crash upon start, and have multiple displays it's likely due ot mismatched display resolutions.